jgori-ouistiti/CoopIHC/docs/index.rst

 ==============

 * have a task possess an observation engine for cleaner separability between modules
-* Make agents and tasks inherit from core.
-Have core deal with handbooks in the simplest way possible.
+* Make agents and tasks inherit from coopihc.
+Have coopihc deal with handbooks in the simplest way possible.
 Add properties to the base classes for useful attributes
 * think about standardized logging capabilities
 * provide test code to ensure the engines are working properly
 * possibly define own spaces rather than rely on gym spaces